François Benjamin Courvoisier: Early life and career

 Courvoisier was born in the small village of Mont-la-Ville, Switzerland, in August 1816, the son of Abraham Courvoisier, a farmer.
 He was educated at the local village school, after which he assisted his father in farm duties, before moving to England in 1836.

-Based on evidence given at his trial in 1840, upon first arriving in England, for around a month, Courvoisier worked as a waiter at Madame Piolaine's Hotel du Port de Dippe in Leicester Square, London.
+Based on evidence given at his trial in 1840, upon first arriving in England, for around a month, Courvoisier worked as a waiter at Madame Piolaine's Hotel du Port de Dieppe in Leicester Square, London.

 Through the assistance of his uncle, who was employed as a butler by an English baronet, he secured a position as a footman in the household of Lady Julia Lockwood.
 After seven months, in March 1837, he moved to the home of John Minet Fector, Conservative M.P. for Dover, also as a footman, where he remained for three years.
 He left Fector for employment with Lord William on 31 March 1840.

 Valet to Lord William

 In conversation with Lady Julia Lockwood, Lord William mentioned that his valet, Ellis, was leaving his employ.
 Lockwood recommended Courvoisier and, upon inquiry to Fector, was assured Courvoisier was of the 'highest character... conduct and competency to fill the situation'.
 He was employed on terms of £45 per annum, to be reviewed after six months upon which, if he had proved suitable, would be raised to £50.

-Lord William's principal London residence was at No.14 Norfolk Street, Park Lane, now Dunraven Street, Mayfair, although the building, along with others on the east side, has since been demolished.
+Lord William's principal London residence was at No. 14 Norfolk Street, Park Lane, now Dunraven Street, Mayfair, although the building, along with others on the east side, has since been demolished.
 Described as 'a small house', it had two rooms per floor with a kitchen and pantry in the basement, two parlours (used for dining) on the ground floor, a drawing room and library on the first floor, Russell's bedroom and dressing room on the third floor and servants rooms on the floor above.
 Aside from Courvoisier, Mary Hannell, the cook and Sarah Mancer, the housemaid were the only resident staff, a groom and coachman lived elsewhere.